Left and Center: Keith circa, 1977

 In the years since his disappearance, many have criticized the initial investigation into his disappearance because police were allegedly slow in investigating tips and leads that arose in his disappearance.
 The girl that last saw Keith was interviewed 16 years after Keith vanished in 1993.

 Keith’s disappearance remains unsolved.
-Authorities suspect that he was abducted by a non family member and may have been murdered.
+Authorities suspect that he was abducted and may have been murdered.
 He has never been located.

 If you have any information concerning this case, please contact: